Mental Health Tips

 Day 3:

-Day 4-6: Detoxing Your Phone
+Day 4-6: Detoxing Social Media Apps

 Day 4:

-This includes Whatsapp groups, Instagram, FB groups, Tiktok, Snapchat, Twitter groups and any other social media platform.
+Declutter your phone by making a list of all apps you hardly use, this includes, Whatsapp groups, Instagram, FB groups, Tiktok, Snapchat, Twitter groups and any other social media platform.

 Day 5: